Everything You Need To Know About Building An Audience From Scratch

 She is more apt to like it, comment on it, and then share it with her audience.
 But to ensure this happens, you and your team need to write the social posts in such a way that it doesn’t sound self-aggrandizement from Sara’s point-of-view.

-Your next step is to rinse and repeat the process you used with Sara for your next four guests.
+Your next step when you are looking to learn how to build an audience from scratch is to rinse and repeat the process you used with Sara for your next four guests.

 When you do that, you will create a sound initial foundation of social proof for your content across multiple channels.